 What is the difference between a latte and a breve?

-The drink construction is similar is almost the same for a latte and a breve, and the espresso to dairy ratio depends on the coffee shop.
-Still, is quite common to find a 6:1 milk-to-espresso ratio as a reference.
+The drink construction is similar is almost the same for a latte and a breve, and the espresso-to-dairy ratio depends on the coffee shop.
+Still, it is quite common to find a 6:1 milk-to-espresso ratio as a reference.

 Because of half-and-half, the breve is heavier and fattier than a whole-milk latte.
 This makes it a treat on its own.
 Additionally, it’s slightly different to froth half-and-half properly with an espresso machine wand.

 Breve is the Italian word for short, brief, little, or concise.
 You can ask this espresso drink as a breve, breve coffee, caffè breve, and even latte breve.